A Simple Apparatus for Testing PMT Humidity Tolerance: PMT Testing in Environmental Chamber

 As an example of measurements taken with this apparatus, Fig.~\ref{fig:HVhumidity} shows the results of gain tests conducted at ambient and elevated humidity, with applied high voltage between 1100 and 1900~V. At each test point, we measure the amplitude $V_{pp}$ of the PMT signal, averaged over $\mathcal{O}(100,000)$ identically triggered LED pulses.
 We observe a linear $\log V_{pp}$ response for operating voltages up to 1550~V (86\% relative humidity) or up to 1650~V (room humidity).
 The PMTs are rated to 2000V, with a ``typical" operating voltage of 1500V~\cite{pmtdatasheet}.
 We fit linear functions to each response curve below the corresponding cutoff voltage, and find the slopes to differ by 8\%, suggesting that the PMT gain curve must be calibrated at the operational humidity setting rather than being extrapolated from low-moisture conditions.
 Between HV sweeps, we found that the slopes remained unchanged whereas the y-intercept would vary.
 These changes in y-intercept are often correlated with a physical disturbance of the PMT setup, for example a slight shifting of the box, which may alter the internal alignment.

 The PMT was also operated at a slightly elevated temperature.
-Once a stable temperature of about 26.5$^\circ$C was reached inside the plastic box under conditions of elevated humidity, the PMT's response to LED pulses was observed over the course of 5~days.
+Once a stable temperature of about 26.5$^\circ$C was reached inside the plastic box under conditions of elevated humidity, the PMT's response to LED pulses was observed over the course of 5~days as a proof-of-concept measurement for long-term tests as described in Sec.~\ref{sec:high-temp}.
 No statistically significant change in the PMT response was observed.